go-air/go-air.github.io/index.md

 1. pal -- Clean, fast incremental pointer analysis for Go.
 1. six -- sat for integer expressions ([u]int{8,16,32,64}).
 2. air -- an new analysis IR for go.
+3. phidl -- a whacky blend of formulas and datalog